Sgrahminator/follow_the_rainbow_travels/README.md

 Safety Tips Header: "Safety First, Always"

-Introduction: At Follow The Rainbow Travels, we prioritize the well-being of our members.
+Introduction: At "Queer Quests Hub", we prioritize the well-being of our members.
 Whether you are exploring a new destination or engaging with others online, we want you to do so safely.
 Below are some safety guidelines we recommend:

 Online Interactions:
 Always protect your personal information.
 Avoid sharing addresses, phone numbers, or financial details unless you are sure about the site security and the person you are communicating with.